 President, Freedom House

 Abramowitz will be assessing European attitudes towards the global challenge of democratic erosion and rising authoritarianism.
-By meeting with parliamentarians, diplomats, and NGOs, he intends to survey the policy landscape in Europe towards democracy support and innovation in this space and to convene a substantial workshop on the topic.
+By meeting with parliamentarians, diplomats, and NGOs, he intends to survey the policy landscape in Europe and attitudes towards democracy support and innovation in this space and to convene a substantial workshop on the topic.

 Lan Samantha Chang